 It is no secret that dividing assets is often one of the most contentious parts of a divorce.
 When tempers run hot and emotions spiral wildly out of control, many people may even use this as a chance to try getting back at their spouse.

-Such is the case with high-asset divorces, in which a person may attempt to ensure that their soon-to-be ex will not get their fair share of assets.
+Such is the case with High-Net worth divorces, in which a person may attempt to ensure that their soon-to-be ex will not get their fair share of assets.